 - Stocks of foreign companies in the Portfolio present risks beyond those of U.S. issuers.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The Portfolio is concentrated in securities issued by companies in the energy industry.
-As discussed further in "Risk Factors Industry Risks," companies in the energy industry face risks such as the potential adverse effects of fluctuations in the prices of energy fuels, substantial government regulation, and political conditions in oil producing regions.
-Negative developments in this industry will affect the value of your investment more than would be the case in a more diversified investment. - The Portfolio invests in MLPs.
-Most MLPs operate in the energy industry and are subject to the risks generally applicable to companies in that industry, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
-MLPs are also subject to the risk that regulatory or legislative changes could limit or eliminate the tax benefits enjoyed by MLPs which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the Portfolio's investments. - We do not actively manage the Portfolio.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The Portfolio invests in MLPs.
+Most MLPs operate in the energy sector and are subject to the risks generally applicable to companies in that sector, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
+MLPs are also subject to the risk that regulatory or legislative changes could limit or eliminate the tax benefits enjoyed by MLPs which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the Portfolio's investments. - The Portfolio is concentrated in securities issued by companies in the energy sector.
+As discussed further in "Risk Factors Sector Risks," companies in the energy sector face risks such as the potential adverse effects of fluctuations in the prices of energy fuels, substantial government regulation, and political conditions in oil producing regions.
+Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment. - We do not actively manage the Portfolio.
 Except in limited circumstances, the Portfolio will hold, and may continue to buy, shares of the same securities even if their market value declines.